 However, the difference is that:

-In the Creative Commons Zero license, the author is the one who decides to release his work from the moment of its creation
+- In the public domain, a work becomes available for public use at least 70 years after the death of its author - In the Creative Commons Zero license, the author is the one who decides to release his work from the moment of its creation

 Now that the differences between public domain music and Creative Commons licenses have been clarified, and specifically the differences with respect to the Creative Commons Zero license, it is time to answer another of the big questions.

 Is public domain music free?

 There are some songs that do and some that don’t.